“Cultural Imperatives” (2003)

 The Riveira (sic!)
 Hotel is the brown building with white trim in the background of this photograph, one of my favorite images.
 Approaching the hotel from the entrance side on Jones Street, I was searching for an engaging perspective when I heard a clangorous but muffled sound of drums and gongs being pounded in erratic syncopation, much like Chinese lion dance music.
 I was irresistibly drawn around the corner onto Ellis Street to the music’s source, an odd little building that had often piqued my curiosity.

 A drab, one-story storefront had been transformed by a porte-cochere that imitated traditional Chinese architecture.
-From a distance the illusion was fairly convincing.
+From a distance, the illusion was fairly convincing.
 Closer scrutiny revealed a patchwork of the cheapest and strangest materials.
-The blue barrel tiles were aluminum soft drink cans covered by sheets of some indeterminate material, and the peeling, red-painted plywood was clearly interior grade.
-Chinese pictographs painted in gold above the entrance attested to a cultural purpose, but the building’s occupants and usage were kept secret by curtained windows.
+Blue barrel tiles were contrived of aluminum soft drink cans covered by sheets of some indeterminate material, and the peeling, red-painted plywood was clearly interior grade.
+Above the entrance, golden Chinese pictographs affirmed a cultural animus, but the facade was otherwise inscrutable and any clues to the building’s function were concealed behind curtained windows.
 Adding to the mystery was the ritualistic music now emanating from within.
 Compelled to photograph the peculiar structure, I thereby found the way to frame the Riviera.
 A short time after I captured this image, the little building was leveled by a bulldozer.
 The lot has remained empty ever since.

 “Sunday Morning – Riviera Hotel” (2012)